AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report Draft.md

 The Spring 2019 Coagulant-Nanoparticle Attachment Rate Characterization (C-NARC) team’s objective was to continue the previous team’s work in determining the rate of coagulant nanoparticle attachment, specifically the rate constant of that relationship, which the team hypothesized to be first order.
 In order to determine the rate at which nanoparticles are adhering to the flocculator wall the team utilized the data the previous team collected.
 This will in turn determine the rate at which the nanoparticles are attaching to clay.
 Through determining the rate the nanoparticles attach to clay, the team gains a better understanding of how the coagulant nanoparticles behave during flocculation.

 ## Introduction
 The fundamental goal of AguaClara plants is to develop resilient, gravity-powered drinking water and wastewater treatment technologies that will provide clean and safe drinking water to 2 billion people who currently do not have access to it.
 The main challenges to achieve this goal are financial, technological and political barriers.
 In regard to the technological barrier, the goal of C-NARC’s team for Spring 2019 is to reduce the excess coagulant that does not adhere to the particles of influent.
+Coagulant is a nanoparticle that is added to untreated water to make dirty particles to attach to each other causing them to increase in size and therefore to be more easily removed.
 Coagulant is one of the most expensive parts of the water treatment process in AguaClara plants and if there is dissipation, a higher dosage of coagulant to compensate the loss could be required.
 The underlying problem is that the attachment process between coagulant and nanoparticles in influent is unknown.
-Without this information, reducing the amount of headloss to the flocculator walls by changing certain variables becomes a challenge.
+Coagulant perticles either attach to the particles in untreated water, stay in suspension, or attach to the walls of the flocculator.
+Without clear relationship, reducing the amount of coagulant lost to the flocculator walls by changing certain variables becomes a challenge.
 To solve this problem, C-NARC team will quantify the rate of attachment between coagulant, the walls and the clay particles.
 The team hypothesizes that the headloss accumulation in the flocculator is first order with respect to distance along the flocculator.
 The rate constant from the first order relationship will be calculated utilizing experimental data obtained by Fall 2018 team.
-Once this relationship is established, AguaClara plants will be able to alter the variables depending on the specific situation, whether it is at low turbidity or at low flow rate.
+Once this relationship is established, AguaClara plants would be able to alter the variables depending on the specific situation, whether it is at low turbidity or at low flow rate.

 ## Literature Review
-####Coagulation and Flocculation
+#### Coagulation and Flocculation
 In untreated water, there are numerous inorganic and organic particles that are too small to be removed by a filter.
 Therefore, coagulation and flocculation are important steps in the water treatment process to aid the removal of those particles.
 AguaClara plants use polyaluminium chloride (PACl), which is a coagulant that precipitates in water to create sticky nanoparticles [(Gebbie, 2006)](http://wioa.org.au/conference_papers/06_qld/documents/PeterGebbie.pdf).
 During flocculation, the fluid deformation caused by baffles–or coiled tubing in the lab setting–induces collisions between the coagulant nanoparticles and inorganic/organic particles in the untreated water.
 Those collisions form flocs, which are easier to remove later during the sedimentation process [(Weber-Shirk et al., 2018)](https://aguaclara.github.io/Textbook/Flocculation/Floc_Intro.html).
 The issue, however, is that the nanoparticles are not only sticking to particles but also attaching to the flocculator wall or remaining in suspension.
 Using that information, the team will be able to find the rate at which coagulant nanoparticles attach to the three locations.

-####Headloss
+#### Headloss
 As stated earlier, the attachment of nanoparticles to the flocculator wall is an issue because it increases the headloss along the flocculator.
 Headloss is defined as the loss of energy of a fluid as it flows through space, which is mainly caused by the friction between the fluid and the inside of the tubing [(Weber-Shirk et al., 2018)](https://aguaclara.github.io/Textbook/Review/Review_Fluid_Mechanics.html#headloss).
 The Darcy-Weisbach equation (as shown below) explains the major losses.

 $$ h_{f} = f\frac{L}{D}\frac{\overline{v}^2}{2g} = f\frac{8}{g\pi^2}\frac{LQ^2}{D^5} $$